-8 Conclusion
+9 Conclusion

 This deliverable has presented the work done in Task 7.3 to design, develop and implement the first version of the CPSwarm Monitoring and Command Tool.
-As this task will continue till M36, the tool was further enriched by finalizing the implanting of the requirements of the three scenarios.
-The final status and implementation has been documented here-in.
+As this task will continue till M34, the tool will be further enriched by implanting the requirements of the three scenarios.
+The final status and implementation will be documented in later deliverable D7.6, Final Monitoring and Command framework.

-The Monitoring and Command Tool developed within the frame of the CPSwarm project and the automotive scenario is a first start into an area of applications that will need the following implementations / Technologies available:
+The Monitoring and Command Tool developed within the frame of the CPSwarm project is a first start into an area of applications that will need the following implementations / Technologies available: